lmfit/uncertainties/doc/user_guide.rst

 The relevant concept is that ``sum_value`` does depend on the variables ``u`` and ``v``: the :mod:`uncertainties` package keeps track of this fact, as detailed in the :ref:`Technical Guide
-<variable_tracking>`, and uncertainties can thus be updated any time.
+<variable_tracking>`, and uncertainties can thus be updated at any time.

 .. index::
    pair: nominal value; uniform access (scalar)